 - Guided development of at least one grant proposal, such as a K-series or R-series award

 - Present or participate in at least one national meeting of PCOR and LHS research

 - EPID 624: Methods in Patient-Centered Outcomes and Effectiveness Research

 - HPR 611: Implementation Science in Health and Health Care

 - HQS 602: Learning Health System Seminar Series

 - HQS 612: Principles and Practices of Health Care Quality Improvement

-Scholars will receive two years of support, including $80,000 in salary support plus research funds up to $25,000 for each year of the program.
+Scholars receive two years of support, including $80,000 in salary support plus research funds of up to $25,000 for each year of the program.
 They must devote at least 75 percent effort to research career development activities associated with this award over the two years.